Excitations in the Higher Lattice Gauge Theory Model for Topological Phases I: Overview: Condensation and confinement

-In this model, some of the loop-like excitations are indeed condensed.
+In this model, we find that some of the loop-like excitations are indeed condensed.
 Recall from Section \ref{Section_Magnetic_Excitations_1} that the magnetic excitations are labelled by elements of the group $G$.
 If that element is in the image of $\partial$, then the excitation is condensed.
 This can be seen from considering the magnetic excitations in light of the plaquette term.
 We discussed in Section \ref{Section_Properties_From_Gauge_Theory} that the magnetic excitations are associated with closed loops that have non-trivial label.
-However, the plaquette energy term enforces that the label of closed loops in our lattice match the image under $\partial$ of the surface element bounded by the loop, rather than enforcing that the path label is the identity element.
+However, the plaquette energy term enforces that the label of closed loops in our lattice match the image under $\partial$ of the surface element bounded by the loop, rather than just being the identity element.
 Therefore the ground state contains closed loops with all values in the image of $\partial$.
 A magnetic membrane operator with label in the image of $\partial$ modifies the labels of closed loops that link with the excitation only by multiplication by another element of $\partial(E)$, and so results in closed loop values already found in the ground state.
 Therefore the topological charges of the corresponding magnetic excitations (which we measure with closed paths) belong in the ground state, and so these charges have been condensed (in the uncondensed model, only $1_G$ is in the image of $\partial$).
-However note that this does not mean that these magnetic excitations are not excitations at all.
-Changing the path label by an element of $\partial(E)$ (as done by these magnetic excitations) still leads to an excitation, because the path labels do not match the surface enclosed by the loop (and so do not satisfy fake-flatness, implying the presence of a plaquette excitation).
-In Ref. \cite{HuxfordPaper3} (in a section entitled ``Condensation of Magnetic Excitations from the Membrane Operator Picture") we explicitly show that the action of a condensed membrane operator on the ground state is equivalent to the action of a (confined) blob ribbon operator around the boundary of the membrane operator, which is local to the excitation, confirming that the corresponding loop-like excitation is condensed.
+However, note that this does not mean that these magnetic excitations are not excitations at all.
+Changing the path label by an element of $\partial(E)$ still leads to plaquette excitations, because the path labels do not match the surface enclosed by the loop.
+In Ref. \cite{HuxfordPaper3} (in Section S-III) we explicitly show that the action of a condensed membrane operator on the ground state is equivalent to the action of a (confined) blob ribbon operator around the boundary of the membrane operator, which is local to the excitation, confirming that the corresponding loop-like excitation is condensed.
+Like the confinement of the electric excitations, this condensation is equivalent to that for the field theory discussed in Ref. \cite{Gukov2013}, where fluxes in the subgroup $\pi_1(H)$ (equivalent to $\partial(E)$) are condensed.